Flynn Reef, Great Barrier Reef

 Sea cucumbers

-While sea cucumbers may not be the most interesting animal on the reef to see, it plays an important role in the overall health and function of the reef.
-They act as the vacuum cleaners, cleaning up the sea beds as they slowly make their way along the ocean floor.
-They can often be spotted in the sandy patches found around the reef and closely resemble a bloated cucumber!
+Sea cucumbers play an important role in the overall health and function of the reef, and are one of the most fascinating sea creatures.
+Acting as the vacuum cleaners of the ocean, they clean up the sea beds as they slowly make their way along the ocean floor.
+Sea cucumbers can often be spotted in the sandy lagoon patches around the reef and closely resemble a large bloated sea slug!

 Maori wrasse